react-navigation/react-navigation.github.io/versioned_docs/version-5.x/nesting-navigators.md

 };

 // Then use them in your components by looping over the object and creating screen configs
+// You could extract this logic to a utility function and reuse it to simplify your code
 <Stack.Navigator>
   {Object.entries({
     // Use the screens normally